3sd/civicrm-chatbot/README.md

 This extension is ***currently in beta***.
 You are welcome to try it out but be prepared for a couple of bumps along the way.
 Please report any issues you have using the [github issue tracker](https://github.com/3sd/civicrm-chatbot/issues).

+**Note:** this repository also contains [chatbot-civirules](chatbot-civirules) an extension that provides integration between Chatbot with CiviRules.
+Please ensure that you have CiviRules installed before enabling this extension.

 ## Documentation

 [Read our WIP documentation here](docs).